-Get Lost In The Winding Streets Of The Hanok Maeul
+#1 Get Lost In The Winding Streets Of The Jeonju Hanok Maeul

-The Hanok village also houses Gyeonggijeon Shrine, a shrine constructed in 1410 and holding the portrait of King Tae-Jo, the founder of the Josean Dynasty.
+The Jeonju Hanok village also houses Gyeonggijeon Shrine, a shrine constructed in 1410 and holding the portrait of King Tae-Jo, the founder of the Joseon Dynasty.
 If Korean history isn’t your jam I’d still recommend a look around here anyway – the grounds are beautiful, and contain a bamboo forest, and a woodland area of ancient gingko trees that seem almost as though they were created for Instagram!

 A popular activity among young Korean couples is to visit the shrine wearing hanbok (traditional Korean noble dress) and to wander through the grounds as beautiful royals.

-Eat Your Way Around The Nambu Night Market
+#3 Eat Your Way Around the Nambu Night Market

 As a self-proclaimed foodie (translation: greedy bastard), the Nambu street market was one of the highlights of my visit to Jeonju.
 From Ho Chi Minh to Tokyo, Bangkok to Seoul, I’ve been to a ton of different food markets in Asia, but none have had such a selection of different delicious foods as Nambu.
 Street vendors cooked Korean BBQ using blow torches (shout out to those East Asian health and safety standards!) and chefs from Vietnam, The Philippines, Japan, and various other Asian countries set up shop.